-- a) A student who withdraws from a W. P. Carey Specialized Master's Program course will receive a "W" and will not be permitted to continue coursework as scheduled.
-A student who wishes to withdraw from a W. P. Carey Specialized Master's Program course should contact his/her/they Program Operations Coordinator to discuss options, policies, and processes. - b) Upon receipt of an incomplete (grade of an "l") in any course, a student must submit to his/her/they Program Operations Coordinator a written plan, mutually agreed upon with the instructor and approved by the faculty director of the program.
-The coursework must be completed prior to the start of the next term. - c) Due to the lockstep nature of the specialized masters programs, failure to complete the course as outlined in the agreement, may result in a recommendation for discontinuation or dismissal.
+- a) MBA programs are lock-step programs where core courses must be completed as scheduled.
+A student who withdraws from an MBA core course will not be permitted to continue coursework as scheduled. - b) Upon receipt of an Incomplete (grade of an "I") in any course, a student must submit to his/her Program Operations coordinator a written plan, mutually agreed upon with the instructor and approved by the faculty director.
+The coursework must be completed prior to the start of the next term. - c) Due to the lockstep nature of the MBA, failure to complete the course as outlined in the agreement may result in a recommendation for discontinuation or dismissal.

-PROBATION: A W. P. Carey Specialized Master's Program student shall be placed on probation when he/she:
+PROBATION: A W. P. Carey MBA student shall be placed on probation when he/she:

-- a) receives a "C+" (2.33) or "C" (2.00) in any W. P. Carey Specialized Master's Program course (courses and GPAs) and/or - b) achieves a Cumulative ASU GPA or ASU Graduate GPA or Plan of Study (POS) grade point average (GPA) below 3.00, and/or - C) has significant or repeated violation of the W. P. Carey School of Business Graduate Conduct and Professionalism Policy, ASU Academic Integrity, or Student Code of Conduct.
+- a) receives a "C+" (2.33) or "C" (2.00) in any course applicable to MBA degree requirements (courses and GPAs) and/or - b) achieves a Cumulative ASU GPA or ASU Graduate GPA or Plan of Study (POS) grade point average (GPA) below 3.00, and/or - c) has a significant or repeated violation of the W. P. Carey School of Business Graduate Conduct and Professionalism Policy, ASU Academic Integrity, or Student Code of Conduct.

-A student on probation must work with his/her/they Program Operations Coordinator to develop an academic performance improvement plan that includes the conditions and timeframes for making satisfactory academic progress in his/her/they degree program.
-A student on probation is allowed to complete coursework to bring his/her/they grades to an acceptable level (3.0 or above) by the end of the following academic term.
-Failure to do so will result in recommendation for dismissal from the W. P. Carey Specialized Master's Program.
+A student on probation must work with his/her Program Operations coordinator to understand the conditions and timeframes for making satisfactory academic progress in his/her degree program.
+A student on probation is allowed to complete coursework to bring his/her grades to an acceptable level (3.0 or above) by the end of the program.

-DISCONTINUATION: A student shall be discontinued from the W. P. Carey Specialized Master's Program when he/she receives:
+DISCONTINUATION: A student shall be discontinued from the MBA program when he/she receives: ● a "D" (1.00) or "E" (0.00) in any course applicable to MBA degree requirements (courses and GPAs) while not on probation, or

-- a "D" (1.00) or "E" (0.00) in any course applicable to program degree requirements (courses and GPAs) while not on probation, or - a grade below "B" (3.00) on the thesis equivalency course, or - an "I" grade and fails to complete coursework as outlined in the agreement - receives three "C+"s (2.33) or "C"s (2.00) in any core courses applicable to MBA degree requirements (courses and GPAs) within the same term and is not on academic probation.
+- a grade below "B" (3.00) on the thesis equivalency course, or - an "I" grade and fails to complete coursework as outlined in the agreement. - receives three "C+"s (2.33) or "C"s (2.00) in any core courses applicable to MBA degree requirements (courses and GPAs) within the same term and is not on academic probation.

 A student who is discontinued must either enroll in MGT 595 Continuing Registration or have an approved leave of absence.
-A student must then restart his/her program as agreed and will be placed on probation upon return.
+A student must then resume his/her program as agreed and will be placed on probation upon return.

-Students that fail to maintain continuous enrollment must be readmitted to the program under the degree requirements and policies in effect at the time of the new admission date.
+Students who fail to maintain continuous enrollment must be readmitted to the program under the degree requirements and policies in effect at the time of the new admission date.

-DISMISSAL: A student shall be recommended for dismissal from the W. P. Carey Specialized Master's Program and will not be permitted to continue course work when the student:
+DISMISSAL: A student shall be recommended for dismissal from the MBA program and will not be permitted to continue course work when he/she:

-- a) is on academic probation and receives a third "C+" (2.33) or "C" (2.00) in any W. P. Carey Specialized Master's Program course, and/or - b) is on academic probation and receives a "D" (1.00) or "E" (0.00) in any W. P. Carey Specialized Master's Program, and/or - c) is on academic probation and receives a grade below "B" (3.00) in the thesis equivalency course - d) returns from discontinuation and receives a grade below "B-" (2.67) in any W. P. Carey Specialized Master's Program course, and/or - e) receives a ASU Cumulative GPA of less than 3.00 upon completion of coursework in the academic term after being placed on academic probation, and/or - f) has significant or repeated violation of the W. P. Carey School of Business Graduate Conduct and Professionalism Policy, ASU Academic Integrity, or Student Code of Conduct.
+- a) is on academic probation and receives a third "C+" (2.33) or "C" (2.00) in any core course applicable to MBA degree requirements (courses and GPAs), and/or - b) is on academic probation and receives a "D" (1.00) or "E" (0.00) in any course applicable to MBA degree requirements (courses and GPAs), and/or - c) is on academic probation and receives a grade below "B" (3.00) in the thesis equivalency course, and/or

+- d) returns from discontinuation and receives a grade below "B-" (2.67) in any course applicable to MBA degree requirements (courses and GPAs), and/or - e) has significant or repeated violation of the W. P. Carey School of Business Graduate Conduct and Professionalism Policy, ASU Academic Integrity, or Student Code of Conduct.